Hinduism in Pakistan: Conversions to Christianity

 There are also Irish Christian missionaries and Ahmadiyya missionaries operating in the Thar region.
 The Christian and Ahmadi missionaries offer impoverished Hindus schools, health clinics etc. as an inducement for those who convert.
 Korean Christian missionaries are also very active in Sindh, who have built schools from Badin to Tharparkar.

 Korean Christian missionaries have converted more than 1,000 Hindu families in 2012 alone.
-According to the Sono Kangharani, a member of the Pakistan Dalit Network, the Korean missionaries have been active in the area since 2011 and these missionaries don't focus on individuals but they convert entire villages.
+According to the Sono Kangharani, a member of the Pakistan Dalit Network, the Korean missionaries have been active in the area since 2011 and these missionaries do not focus on individuals but they convert entire villages.
 According to him, about 200 to 250 Hindu villages were converted in the last two and a half years between 2014 and 2016.

 Incentivized Conversion to Islam

 Many Hindus are induced to convert to Islam for easily getting Watan Cards and National Identification Cards.
 These converts were also given land and money.
 For example, 428 poor Hindus in Matli were converted between 2009 and 2011 by the Madrassa Baitul Islam, a Deobandi seminary in Matli, which pays off the debts of Hindus converting to Islam.
 Another example is the conversion of 250 Hindus to Islam in Chohar Jamali area in Thatta.
 Conversions are also carried out by Baba Deen Mohammad Shaikh mission which converted 108,000 people to Islam since 1989.